 condemn it, but nor does it encourage us to marry.
 Catholicism, however,

-encourages marriage and having lots of children as a means of evangelism,
+encourages marriage and having lots of children as a means of perpetuating

 converts, they just grow them.
 This is not the Bible’s advice on